 Instructions and Details on Using Our Site

-Our website works just like the Guide to Chodosh.
-The Date Code Cutoff that is listed, is the date in which an item becomes chodosh.
+Our website works like this: You search for your product, and the Date Code Cutoff that is listed in orange, is the date in which an item becomes chodosh.

 Here is how to use all of our site’s features…

 A. Do a Search: Type your search term or item in one of the “Search” boxes, found in the Yoshon.com header and footer.

 By Product Name: The best results are achieved by first typing the Brand, then the specific Product, (and for large companies add the Country).

 By UPC Bar Code: Alternatively, if you have the product in hand, you can also type in the entire UPC bar code number.
 For most, it is 12 digits in the USA and Canada, except for Trader Joe’s items.
 In other countries, it is usually 13 digits.

 Once typed in, hit “Enter” on your computer keyboard, or tap on “Search” on your phone or mobile device.